precice/precice.github.io/content/community/workshops/precice-workshop-organizing.md

 - Preparing and announcing feedback form.
 Ideally, participants can fill out the feedback form already during the last day of the workshop.
 - Ordering and preparing swag.
-- Managing the word café (collecting topcis, introducing the concept, keeping the time)
+- Managing the word café (collecting topics, introducing the concept, keeping the time)